nicolaka/TFBI/README.md

 ```

-4. Now you can access the dashboard using http://localhost:3000
+4. Now you can access the dashboard using http://localhost:3000, and navigate to *Terraform Cloud Business Insights (TFBI)* Dashboard

-> Note: It's recommended to create a Grafana user/password and login using it, otherwise you'll continue receiving auth warning logs in Grafan.
+> Note: It's recommended to create a Grafana user/password and login using it, otherwise you'll continue receiving auth warning logs in Grafana.

+> Note: You can also access Prometheus on http://localhost:9090 to explore the collected metrics.

 ## Local Development & Contribution